leo-editor/leo-editor/leo/scripts/c2py.md

 ###replace
-# Replaces all occurances of findString by changeString.
-# Deletes all occurances if change is None
 def replace(codeList, findString, changeString):
+    '''
+    Replaces all occurances of findString by changeString.
+    Deletes all occurances if change is None.
+    '''
     if len(findString)==0: return
     findList = stringToList(findString)
     changeList = stringToList(changeString)